liadbiz/game-of-life/readme.md

 ### What Is This

-This the code challenge of ThoughtWorks Pair Programming Camp
+This the code challenge of ThoughtWorks Pair Programming Camp.

+Team member:

++ Haihao Zhu
++ Han Li